wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 likely overwhelm such systems.
 It is hard to imagine these days, even if you lived through them in the past.

 But that is exactly it.
 It *is* the past.
+What is weird is that hardly anybody will protest against it.
 Somebody said to me the other day "We should get rid of shared libraries."
 They want to get rid of this system!
 This bastion of sharing!
 How could we even consider doing such a thing?
 But I want you to actually think about this.
 Can you fundamentally change a system?
 Throw away something that has become so commonplace?